Fall Reopening &

 Information for Students & Employees

-the Clayton State University community (students, faculty and staff) who have tested
+State University community (students and employees) have tested positive for COVID-19.

 The Georgia Department of Public Health has implemented a contact tracing program to help stop the spread of COVID-19.
 As part of their process, individuals who have been in close proximity with the person who has tested positive will be identified and contacted to self-monitor for symptoms and are asked to stay home for 14 days.